CartoDB/carto-selfhosted-helm/README.md

   helm search repo carto -l
   ```

 4. Configure your deployment.
+Please, read the available [configuration](customizations/README.md) options.
+At least you need
-Please, refer to [Customizations](customizations/README.md).
-You need to, at least, configure your domain.
+to configure your domain.

-5. Install your deployment:
+5. Install CARTO:

   ```bash
   helm install \
     <your_own_installation_name|carto> \